-Looking for a card with GREAT travel benefits, low annual fee (NO fee the first year!) and the flexibility to transfer to multiple loyalty programs, including Southwest Airlines?
+Looking for a card with GREAT travel benefits, low annual fee and the flexibility to transfer to multiple loyalty programs, including Southwest Airlines?
 You’ll find it in my very favorite Chase Sapphire Preferred credit card.

 This card provides travel lovers immediate benefits from the time you’re approved with a high sign-on bonus.
 It’s a fantastic card if you want to travel free, because the flexible Chase Ultimate Rewards points that it earns can be quickly transferred to many different hotels and airlines — for an instant boost of points whereever you need them most.